 The District is staffed by a combination of paid and volunteer staff.
-There is currently one full-time library manager, six part-time staff and 14 volunteers.
+There is currently one fulltime library manager, nine part-time staff and 5-10 volunteers.
 The District has shown the ability to operate efficiently with minimal staff and budget.
-Recently the Literacy Coordinator went from a salaried full-time position to a part-time hourly position which is entirely grant funded.
+The Literacy Coordinator is a part-time hourly position which is entirely grant funded.
 The Smith River Branch is staffed by volunteers.
 No potential options were identified with regard to DNCLD's government structure that would allow for more effective or efficient service provision.

 The DNCLD has a Board of Trustees that are elected by registered voters within the district.
 The Board approves the Library Manager who acts as the chief administrative officer for the District.
-The board meets regularly and district board meetings comply with the provisions of the Brown Act.
+The board meets regularly, and district board meetings comply with the provisions of the Brown Act.
 The District has a website where information is made available to the public, such as board meeting agendas and minutes, and the activities of the District.
 The District demonstrated full accountability in its disclosure of information and cooperation with LAFCo.
 The agency responded to LAFCo's written questionnaires and cooperated with LAFCo inquiries and document requests.